 Cassilda walked past them.
 “This is Carcosa.”

-Doug and Ward looked at each other for a moment before following her again.
+Doug and Ward looked at each other for a moment before they followed her again.
 As she’d passed, he got his first good look at their guide’s face.
 She wore a mask displaying female features, snow-white skin, emerald eyes, ink-drawn black eyebrows and lips.
 The dimness of the castle and the storm had hidden it well, but in the light of the two suns, the mask was shown to be a mere imitation of humanity.
 Her faded yellow robes now glittered as veins of silk were illuminated.

 They walked through alleys and tunnels, twisting and zagging through the streets of Carcosa.
 If there were any inhabitants in the city besides them, they did not make themselves known.
 The silence was only broken by their footsteps and the occasional crash of thunder in the distance.